The Highest Percentage Increase in Total Citations in the Field of Social Sciences!

 Manuscript Submission Guidelines

 The Journal of Planning Education and Research (JPER) is the official journal of the Association of Collegiate Schools of Planning (ACSP) and consistently ranks among leading peer-reviewed planning journals.
-Aimed at scholars and educators in urban and regional planning, political science, policy analysis, urban geography, economics, and sociology, JPER presents the most vital contemporary trends and issues in planning theory, practice, and pedagogy.
-JPER is published by SAGE Publications on behalf of ACSP.
+Aimed at scholars and educators in urban and regional planning, political science, policy analysis, urban geography, economics, sociology and computational applications, JPER presents the most vital contemporary trends and issues in planning theory, practice, and pedagogy.
+JPER is published quarterly by SAGE Publications on behalf of ACSP.

 Electronic Submission: To submit an article, please visit our online submission and review system at http://mc.manuscriptcentral.com/jper.
 Prepare your manuscript in Microsoft Word, double-spaced, in 12-point font.
-Redact all self citations in your manuscript and omit all other identifying information, such as author name, affiliation, biography, contact information, acknowledgments, forthcoming articles, and works in progress.
-This information can be added if your paper is accepted for publication.
-Our online system saves author contact information, title, abstract, and keywords separately during submission.
+In the manuscript, redact all self citations and omit all other identifying information, such as author name, affiliation, biography, contact information, acknowledgments, forthcoming articles, and works in progress.
 Authors should use active voice in their writing and carefully copyedit manuscripts before submitting.

-Manuscripts should not exceed 9,000 words, including figures, tables, and references.
+Manuscripts should not exceed 8,000 words, including figures, tables, and references.
 Smaller tables and figures equate to 250 words, if they can be published one half page or less; larger tables and figures count for 500 words.
-Submissions exceeding 9,000 words are strongly discouraged and will not go to peer review without special dispensation from the editors.
-Notes, additional figures, supplementary materials, and detailed methodological explanations may be included in a separate file of no more than 3,000 words, which may be published online as an appendix.
+Submissions exceeding 8,000 words are strongly discouraged and will not go to peer review without special approval from the editors.
+Notes, additional figures, supplementary materials, and detailed methodological explanations may be included in separate supplementary files.
 The abstract should be 100 words or less and summarize the purpose, methods, and findings of your paper.

 Submission of a manuscript implies the author's commitment to publish in this journal.
-An author submitting a manuscript to JPER should not submit it to another journal; nor should the manuscript repeat information published elsewhere in substantially similar form or with substantially similar content.
+An author submitting a manuscript to JPER should not submit it to another journal nor should the manuscript repeat information published elsewhere with substantially similar form or content.
+The editors will run manuscripts through a plagiarism check.
 Authors in doubt about what constitutes prior publication should consult the editors.

-Review Process: After an initial evaluation by the editors, regular manuscripts deemed appropriate for the journal are sent to three reviewers in a double-blind review process.
-Decisions are generally made within four months of submission.
-Authors can monitor the status of their submissions through the online submission system and should feel free to contact the editors with any concerns.
-Once manuscripts are accepted by the editors and forwarded to the publisher (SAGE) in final form, it generally takes about six months for them to appear in print.
+Review Process: After an initial evaluation, editors send manuscripts deemed appropriate for the journal to reviewers in a double-blind review process.
+Decisions generally occur within four months of submission.
+Authors can see the status of their submissions through the online submission system and should feel free to contact the editors with any concerns.

-Reports: As a publication of ACSP, reports of general importance to ACSP and its membership are welcome and serve as a record of the actions and ideas that propel the organization of planning education.
-Eligible materials include, but are not limited to, reports of ACSP study commissions and general addresses given at ACSP conferences.
-Entries in the Reports section will ordinarily be invited and subject to a limited review process.
+Reports: As a publication of ACSP, reports of general importance to ACSP and its membership are welcome and serve as a record of the organizations’ actions and ideas.
+Eligible materials might be reports of ACSP study commissions and general addresses given at ACSP conferences.
+The JPER editors will ordinarily invite entries in the Reports section and subject them to a limited review process.

 Letters: Letters responding to articles, commentary, reviews, or editorials are welcome.
-Authors will be offered the opportunity to reply.
-Contributors should address the substance of issues in a way that avoids attacking individuals.
+Authors will have the opportunity to reply.
+Contributors should address the substance of issues and not attack individuals.

-Style, Spelling, and Usage: Manuscripts should conform to requirements set forth in the Chicago Manual of Style, fifteenth & sixteenth editions (University of Chicago Press 2003 & 2010, http://www.chicagomanualofstyle.org/tools_citationguide.html).
+Style, Spelling, and Usage: Manuscripts should conform to requirements set forth in the Chicago Manual of Style, 15th and 16th editions (University of Chicago Press 2003 and 2010, http://www.chicagomanualofstyle.org/tools_citationguide.html).
 JPER's spelling authority is Webster's Third New International Dictionary (Merriam-Webster Co.
-2002).
+2002) and its later editions.

-References and Notes: References should be cited in the text using the author's last name, year of publication, and page numbers where appropriate.
-For example, (Turner and Murray 2001), (Wheeler 2000, 130), (Florida Department of Environmental Regulation 1987, 129-43).
-Page numbers are necessary whenever a specific argument or finding, rather than the general focus of a work, is cited.
+References: Citations should appear parenthetically with the author's last name, year of publication, and page numbers where appropriate.
+For example: (Turner and Murray 2001), (Wheeler 2000, 130), (Florida Department of Environmental Regulation 1987, 129-43).
+Page numbers are needed for specific arguments or findings.
 For details, see the Chicago Manual.
-Statutes, government regulations, and court decisions should be cited in the text without a corresponding reference list entry using the style presented in The Bluebook: A Uniform System of Citation, nineteenth edition (Harvard Law Review Association 2010).
-Notes should be typed double-spaced at the end of the manuscript.
-Length and number should be kept to a minimum, and they should not be used for the purpose of citation or acknowledgments.
+Citations of statutes, government regulations, and court decisions should appear in the text without a corresponding reference list entry, using the style presented in The Bluebook: A Uniform System of Citation, nineteenth edition (Harvard Law Review Association 2010).
+References appear in alphabetical order at the end of the manuscript.